-In SQL Server Reporting Services, Data Source is a connection setting that is used to connect with underlying Databases or Data Warehouses.
+In SQL Server Reporting Services, Data Source is a connection setting used to connect with underlying Databases or Data Warehouses.
 In this article, we will show you, Steps involved in creating Embedded Data Source in SSRS, a practical example.

 Creating Embedded Data Source in SSRS

 Once you click on that option, it will open the Data Source Properties window to configure the SSRS Data Source.
-Following are the properties inside the SSRS Embedded Data Source Properties window
+Following are the properties inside the SSRS Embedded Data Source Properties window.

 - Name: Please specify a valid unique name for the data source you want to create.